-Approved => Deliveries of parts are approved.
+$\textbf{Approved} \rightarrow \text{Deliveries of parts are approved}.$

-Interim Approved => In cases where the parts meet requirements but there may be additional data required or minor issues with the PPAP submission, e.g. lack of process capabilities, marginal GR&R, the Supplier Quality Engineer may approve the PPAP but require the supplier to provide containment actions with 100% inspection/test plan and corrective action related to the observed issue to grant full PPAP approval.
-HARMAN SQE permits shipment of material for production requirements on a limited time or piece quantity, the supplier shall regard as a temporary approval until the information is received and approved by the HARMAN Supplier Quality Engineer.
+Interim Approved → In cases where the parts meet requirements but there may be additional data required or minor issues with the PPAP submission, e.g. lack of process capabilities, marginal GR&R, the Supplier Quality Engineer may approve the PPAP but require the supplier to provide containment actions with 100% inspection/test plan and corrective action related to the observed issue to grant full PPAP approval.
+HARMAN SQE permits shipment of material for production requirements on a limited time or piece quantity, the supplier shall regard as a temporary approval until the information is received and approved by the HARMAN SQE.
 Any additional or improved documentation must be submitted with a revised PSW to HARMAN SQE.

-Rejected => Delivery of mass production parts is not allowed.
+$\mathbf{Rejected} o$ Where delivery of mass production parts is not allowed.
 A new PPAP submission is required.
-If nevertheless parts are required, the supplier shall submit Deviation Approval Request to HARMAN.
-(See section in 5.4.9)
+If nevertheless parts are required, the supplier shall submit Deviation Approval Request to HARMAN for authorization.